justinwilaby/sax-wasm/README.md

 1. No attempt is made to validate the document. sax-wasm reports what it sees.
 If you need strict mode or document validation, it may be recreated by applying rules to the events that are reported by the parser.
 1. Namespaces are reported in attributes.
 No special events dedicated to namespaces.
-1. The parser is ready as soon as the promise is handled.
+1. Streaming utf-8 code points in a Uint8Array is required.

 ## Streaming
-Streaming is supported with sax-wasm by writing utf-8 encoded text to the parser instance.
+Streaming is supported with sax-wasm by writing utf-8 code points (Uint8Array) to the parser instance.
 Writes can occur safely anywhere except within the `eventHandler` function or within the `eventTrap` (when extending `SAXParser` class).
 Doing so anyway risks overwriting memory still in play.